jayandra/expensetracker/README.md

   terraform plan -var-file="production.tfvars"
   terraform apply -var-file="production.tfvars"
   ```
+- Update the server's IP from above in `config/deploy.yml`, `config/deploy/terraform/production.tfvars` (mailer_host variable).
+  Re-run `terraform apply  -var-file="production.tfvars"` for the secrets to be updated with the new value.
 - Do a one-time setup and then deploy the app _(this is your go-to method to deploy the app)_:
   ```
   kamal setup
   kamal deploy
   ```
+  **NOTE**: If you want to deploy to ECS Fargate, refer [commit#637b49a](https://github.com/jayandra/expensetracker/commit/637b49a686f27b9d7fea75ea7c5e0f4b558b31b9) as starting point by revert it

 ### Background Job